 How many sales managers are optimistic about sales growth this year?
 31%.
-That data point comes from SalesFuel’s Voice of the Sales Manager survey and reflects the opinion of nearly 300 sales managers across the U.S. At the same time, 24% of managers expect their department budget to increase significantly.
+That data point comes from SalesFuel’s Voice of the Sales Manager survey and reflects the opinion of nearly 300 sales managers across the U.S. At the same time, only 24% of managers expect their department budget to increase significantly.
 This misalignment means sales managers will be required to accomplish more with less funding.

 How to achieve sales manager goals